shukriadams/s2/README.md

-# http-filestore
+# S2

-Put, list and get files via HTTP with cURL.
+Not quite as good as S3.
+Put, list and get files from buckets, via HTTP, with cURL.

 ## Commands

+Authorization header is required if Bucket has auth enabled.

 Add file